xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 ### Step 2: Create the Saved Countries Page and Form

-1. Create the Saved Countries Page
+1. Create the JSX file for the Saved Countries Page called SavedCountries.jsx
-2. On the Saved Countries page, create the Form so that the user can submit their profile information
+2. In SavedCountries.jsx, create the Form so that the user can submit their profile information
 3. Style the Form according to the designs

 ### Step 3: Create the Country Detail page